Agenda for Thursday, October 3, 2019

 - Participants will differentiate treatments or interventions that have been shown to be of no benefit based on the evidence.

-- Participants will appraise the evidence for the use of herbs in the management of itch.
+- Participants will appraise the evidence for the use of herbs to shift the local skin microbiome.

 Session 10: 2:30pm-3:00pm | Sleep Like a Baby: Integrative Strategies to Improve Sleep and the Circadian Rhythm in Atopic Dermatitis by Vivian Shi, MD